Home heating experts in high demand ahead of cold temperatures

 “Your DIY stuff with the heating system, sometimes that gets you into trouble,” said Wright.

 He says you’ll want a trained professional.
 Certification starts in the classroom.
-We take a tour of the hands-on training center, where technicians can get experience with all types of heating systems—from those that are 80 percent efficient to the top of the line units at 98 percent efficiency.
+NEWS10 ABC took a tour of the hands-on training center where technicians can get experience with all types of heating systems—from those that are 80 percent efficient to the top of the line units at 98 percent efficiency.

 “Definitely you will spend a little more, but in the long run it will save,” said Wright.